 Otherwise, you could use the opportunity to add one of the many exciting adventures available in Iceland to your day.
-Many tour operators offer Golden Circle excursions that have bonuses such as horseback riding, whale watching and snowmobiling that go throughout the year.
+Many tour operators offer Golden Circle excursions that have bonuses such as horseback riding, whale watching, and snowmobiling that go throughout the year.

-Throughout certain months, you could also add on excursions such as the ‘Into the Volcano’ experience, where you descend into the vast, vividly coloured magma chamber of a dormant volcano, or the ‘Into the Glacier’ tour, where you can enter a man-made tunnel carved into Langjökull glacier.
+Throughout certain months, you could also add on excursions such as the ‘Into the Volcano’ experience, where you descend into the vast, vividly colored magma chamber of a dormant volcano, or the ‘Into the Glacier’ tour, where you can enter a man-made tunnel carved into Langjökull glacier.

 If, however, you neither wish to do a tour or spend more time in the capital, you could explore some of the lesser-known sites around the Golden Circle.

-Sólheimar is an eco-village that supports disadvantaged people such as those with learning difficulties, and is renowned for its arts and crafts.
-Fríðheimar is a tomato and horse farm, where you can explore the greenhouses that produce Icelandic vegetables throughout the year, and witness an excellent horse-show.
+Sólheimar is an eco-village that supports disadvantaged people such as those with learning difficulties and is renowned for its arts and crafts.
+Fríðheimar is a tomato and horse farm, where you can explore the greenhouses that produce Icelandic vegetables throughout the year, and witness an excellent horse show.
 The Secret Lagoon, meanwhile, is the country’s oldest swimming pool, surrounded by hot springs and with its own miniature geyser.

 On the third day of your ten-day adventure in Iceland, you will embark on your journey around the island, taking the Ring Road along the South Coast.
 The South Coast of Iceland is renowned for its wealth of fantastic sites, most of which visible from the road and incredibly easy to access.